Mayzent FDA Approval History

 - Common adverse reactions (incidence greater than 10%) were headache, hypertension, and transaminase increase.

-Development History and FDA Approval Process for Mayzent
+Development timeline for Mayzent

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.